 There are an endless number of online sites where you can sell your things.
 Craigslist, Amazon, Etsy, EBay and Facebook are some of the most popular websites to advertise your inventory.
 Selling your stuff online enables you to broaden your customer base.
 Furniture, electronics, appliances and collectables are great things to sell online.

 Consignment shops have gained popularity over the years and it's likely you have several in your surrounding area.
 You can find consignment shops that solely sell clothing or furniture, or shops that may buy any household item you have, as long as it is in good shape.
 Some consignment shops will pay you for your goods upfront, while others may not pay you until your items sell.
 The benefit of selling at a consignment shop is the convenience of simply bringing your items to them and having them do the legwork for you.

 If you're not up for the time and energy that goes along with selling your stuff, look to donate instead.
 Not only will you be able to give to those in need, but you also gain a tax deduction and an orderly home.
 Depending on what you have, there are numerous charitable organizations that would be happy to pick up your items for you; some that will even come to your home.
 If you keep track of what you donate, realistically estimate the value of your donation and chose an organization that is IRS-qualified, you will be able to include this amount on your federal tax return.

-Lauren Lovett has been with Navicore Solutions for seven years serving as a Certified Credit Counselor and Grant Writer.
-While in these roles, she has witnessed the positive impact that the organization's counseling services has on improving the money management skills and economic security of individuals and families in need.
+Lauren Lovett has been with Navicore Solutions for over 10 years serving as a Certified Credit Counselor, and currently as the Grants Manager.
+While in these roles, she has witnessed the positive impact that the organization’s counseling services has on improving the money management skills and housing security of individuals and families in need.